OctopusDeploy/blog/blog/2022-03/octopus-release-2022-q1/index.md

 ---
-title: "Octopus 2022 Q1: Config as Code for deployments automation"
+title: "Octopus 2022 Q1: Config as Code for deployments"
 description: "Octopus 2022 Q1: Config as Code for deployments is now available.
 Plus new integrations and an acquisition."
 author: rob.pearson@octopus.com
 visibility: public